-As if that wasn’t bad enough, the plucky Matteo Anello was then charged with disorderly conduct and resisting arrest.
+Now we do like to give tips, where possible.
+Such as, how to handle interruptions during your speech.
+But a forcible ejection from the auditorium is beyond our imagination.
+But, as if that wasn’t bad enough, the authorities then charged the plucky Matteo Anello with disorderly conduct and resisting arrest.
 All on the say so of the Council Chairman, Mr Anderson.

 Council politics—it gives democracy a bad name.

 The case has been grinding on for some time…over three years now.
-But the initiative is probably with Mr Anello whose charges of disorderly conduct and resisting arrest have already been thrown out by a judge.
+But the initiative is probably with Mr Anello.
+Because a Judge has already thrown out those criminal charges.
+Good.
+All because of an interrupted speech.

-The latest development involved Mr Anello handing over a copy of his speech to the judge and the defendants prior to their next court meeting.
+The latest development involved Mr Anello.
+He handed over a copy of his speech to the judge and the defendants prior to their next court meeting.
 His hand-written speech is likely to be compelling evidence and will shed some light on why Mr Anderson had him ejected from the podium three years ago.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?

 White House Public Speaking Jargon In Spin Cycle

 Body Language No Help In Biden Inauguration Speech